 Winter Weather Safety

 Some people dislike winter while others thrive in the cold and snow.
-Quite a few tolerate the season and long for the coming spring.
+Many simply tolerate the season and long for the coming spring.
 Most of this difference in opinion comes from what we like or don’t like, but there are physical aspects one can’t overlook.
 Elderly often worry about slipping on the ice.
 People taking certain medications feel the cold more than others.
 The long nights and short days don’t help much unless you like star gazing in the clear sky of a frigid winter night.

 Staying safe in winter is a priority no matter how you view the season.
 Anyone who enjoys outdoor winter activities such as skiing, snowboarding, snowmobiling, or even camping will tell you that it’s all in how you dress and prepare.